MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-self-service-portal.md

 ### Style customization
 Web page style, such as font, color, and background, is customized by adding the Custom.css file in the \Content\css website folder.

-Styles defined in the CSS file overrides the default styles of the Self-Service Portal..
+Styles defined in the CSS file override the default styles of the Self-Service Portal.

 ### Customizing the left menu bar
 You can modify the content shown in the left navigation bar (menu) by editing the Sidebar.cshtml file, which is in the \Views\Shared inside the website folder.